By Geoffrey C Porter

 “His birthday was today,” Jeffrey said.

-“There was a fire.
+“A fire.
 Burned up his birth certificate, too.”

 “Convenient,” Nancy said.
 “Let’s look him up in the database.
 Where were you born?”